goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/about.md

 The GSDN directly benefits organizations providing digital collections services through:

 <ul>
-<li>**Matchmaking and referral pipeline:**</li> By gaining a stronger and continually refreshed understanding of each other's services, organizations are better equipped to advise cultural heritage organizations -- and refer where appropriate.
+<li><strong>Matchmaking and referral pipeline:</strong> By gaining a stronger and continually refreshed understanding of each other's services, organizations are better equipped to advise cultural heritage organizations -- and refer where appropriate.</li>
-<li>**Service coordination and alignment:**</li> The GSDN illuminates where services closely intersect with, complement, or duplicate each other, thereby revealing critical service gaps and opportunities for efficiencies.
+<li><strong>Service coordination and alignment:</strong> The GSDN illuminates where services closely intersect with, complement, or duplicate each other, thereby revealing critical service gaps and opportunities for efficiencies.</li>
-<li>**Information sharing:**</li> Through greater awareness of peer offerings, service organizations are individually well positioned to share and adhere to existing best practices, and collectively extend and establish standards when needed.
-When organizations formulate and develop new services, they can do so with an understanding of how they most effectively fit into the broader landscape.
+<li><strong>Information sharing:</strong> Through greater awareness of peer offerings, service organizations are individually well positioned to share and adhere to existing best practices, and collectively extend and establish standards when needed.
+When organizations formulate and develop new services, they can do so with an understanding of how they most effectively fit into the broader landscape.</li>
  </ul>

 The GSDN ultimately supports California libraries, archives, museums and other cultural heritage institutions by providing access to a holistic set of services to support the lifecycle management of their collections.